Restricting upload or download

 WebDAV and S3 API Permissions

 Permitting WebDAV makes it possible to use WebDAV, S3 API, and upload/download with Workbench 2.
 It works in terms of individual files.
-It prints a log each time a user uploads or downloads a file.
+It prints a log each time a user uploads or downloads a file (subject to throttling discussed below).
 When WebDAVLogEvents (default true) is enabled, it also adds an entry into the API server logs table.

 When a user attempts to upload or download from a service without permission, they will receive a 403 Forbidden response.
 This only applies to file content.